Vanessa22400/Preventive_Health_Analytics/README3.md

 `charges` - annual healthcare costs

 Healthcare costs range from roughly **$1,000 to more than $63,000**, indicating the presence of a **high-cost patient segment**.

 ---

-## Problem Statement

-Healthcare costs are unevenly distributed across the population.

-A relatively small group of individuals generates very high medical expenses, often associated with **lifestyle risk factors**.

-The central question of this project is:

-**Which demographic and lifestyle factors drive healthcare costs, and how can these insights support prevention-oriented strategies?**

----